ncatlab/nlab-content/pages/971.md

 ###### Proposition
 **(adjoint functors)**

 Every accessible functor satisfies the [[solution set condition]], and every left or right adjoint between accessible categories is accessible.
-Therefore, the [[adjoint functor theorem]] takes an especially pleasing form for accessible categories: a functor is a left (resp. right) adjoint iff it is accessible and preserves all small colimits (resp. limits).
+Therefore, the [[adjoint functor theorem]] takes an especially pleasing form for accessible categories that are complete and cocomplete (i.e. are [[locally presentable categories|locally presentable]]: a functor between such categories is a left (resp. right) adjoint iff it is accessible and preserves all small colimits (resp. limits).

-+-- {: .query}
-This is the familiar statement for **locally presentable categories** but as far as I know it isn't true for accessible categories (because sufficient limits/colimits are needed in the ambient categories to construct the adjoint to a given functor).
-=--

 =--